EloGank/lol-php-api/doc/how_to_use.md

 ### Implement your own API route

+#### The workflow

+Before starting, you need to understand that the API works with an event-driven workflow.
+There is no blocking statement, only [ReactPHP](https://github.com/reactphp/react) loop.
+This loop provides some methods to create periodic timed callbacks.
+For more information, take a look on the official [ReactPHP Github](https://github.com/reactphp/react) or directly in the [src/EloGank/Api/Component/Controller/Controller.php](../src/EloGank/Api/Component/Controller/Controller.php).

+**There are two main events :**

+* `api-response` : when the API response is emitted to the client
+* `api-error` : when an API exception is emitted to the client and processed by the server

+#### The code

 First, you need to choice what is the main object of the API request : summoner, league, player_stats, etc.
 Then, create (if not already exists) the controller in the `src/EloGank/Api/Controller` directory, for example `SummonerController` :